-At Assisting Hands Home Care, we can help senior citizens who are veterans of the armed forces in Dallas, Richardson, Fort Worth TX and the surrounding areas with our Veteran home care services.
+At Assisting Hands Home Care, we can help senior citizens who are veterans of the armed forces in Dallas, Richardson, Park Cities TX and the surrounding areas with our Veteran home care services.
 Those who are eligible for the Veterans Affairs (VA) pension with Aid and Attendance Benefit can use these benefits to help pay for home care.

 Many senior citizens in the U.S. have served in the U.S. armed forces and may be eligible for VA benefits that can help pay for home care.
 As the current generation of seniors reach a point where they need care and assistance in their daily lives, more are choosing to receive care at home instead of going to a nursing home or assisted living facility.
 Seniors who are eligible for VA benefits can use these benefits towards the cost of home care and respite care from Assisting Hands.

-At Assisting Hands Home Care, we provide VA home health care and respite care services in Dallas, Richardson, Fort Worth TX for veterans of the armed forces who are eligible for VA pension benefits.
+At Assisting Hands Home Care, we provide VA home health care and respite care services in Dallas, Richardson, University Park, Highland Park, Texas for veterans of the armed forces who are eligible for VA pension benefits.
 Eligible veterans will receive home care from our licensed, professional caregivers and put their VA benefits towards the cost of care.

 VA Pension with Aid and Attendance Benefit